Guts/Solinette/README.md

 #Solinette
 =========

-Geolocalization tool dedicated to Lima and Callao.
+Geocoder dedicated to Lima and Callao.

+A windows executable is available in the folder ["download"](https://github.com/Guts/Solinette/tree/master/download)

+## Dependencies
+ * Postgresql 9.1.x
+ * PostGIS 1.5.x
+ * an adress database on Lima and Callao (typically Guía Calles)

 To do list: